eloots/Pi-Akka-Cluster/Hypriot-OS-Customisation-Instructions.md

 ### Configure password-less login

 Next, we set-up password-less login.
 We assume that we want to log in to account _akkapi_ on a pi from an account (_userxxx_) on your laptop.
+In order to set-up password-less login, you need a so-called public/private key pair.
+If you're unfamiliar with this concept, or don't have such a key pair, first read the paragraph titled _Generating a public/private key pair_ in the Addendum.

 Now, proceed by create a `.ssh` folder on the _akkapi_'s home folder on the Pi and copy the public key (`id_rsa.pub`) to a file named `authorized_keys` in the `.ssh` folder.
 You will have to supply the password for the _akkapi_ account for the two commands launched.
+On your laptop:

 ```
 [Pi-Akka-Cluster git:(master) ✗ for node in 0 1 2 3 4;do ssh akkapi@node-${node} mkdir .ssh; done